 2. Ferry Boats at Sun Moon Lake

 When you are at Shuishe Pier, you can purchase any ferry boat tickets for NT$300.
 The ticket includes a ferry boat ride from Shuishe Pier to Xuanguang Pier to Ita Thao Pier and back to Shuishe Pier on the same day.
 This is the standard boat ride where you can visit all three piers starting at Shuishe Pier.

 There is also an all-inclusive pass called Sun Moon Lake Pass, where various packages allow you to take the ropeway, boat tour, round-the-lake bus and more.
 The packages cost from NT$460 to NT$1,160.

-It depends how much time you have touring around the alpine lake.
-If you are following my 2-day Sun Moon Lake itinerary, you actually don’t need an all-inclusive pass.
-I find that it is rather expensive and have a cheaper option.
+It depends on how much time you have toured around the alpine lake.
+If you are following my 2-day Sun Moon Lake itinerary, you don’t need an all-inclusive pass.
+I find that it is rather expensive and I have a cheaper option for you.
 See the next section.